Trafford Centre: Leisure

-Leisure facilities include a 20-screen Odeon cinema; Laser Quest arena and an adventure golf course; all of which are located on the Second Floor around the central dome.
+Leisure facilities include a 20-screen Odeon cinema; Laser Quest arena and Paradise Island Adventure Golf; all of which are located on the Second Floor around the central dome.
 A Namco amusement arcade with dodgems and bowling is located in The Orient.

 Between 2002 and 2004, the area occupied by Paradise Island Adventure Golf was originally home to an interactive children's ride called Dreamieland, dubbed "Britain's first shopping centre-based theme ride".
 It closed after only two years due to poor attendance, before Paradise Island took its place in 2008.